McDonald’s CEO fired for having relationships with female workers to return severance pay

 The fact that the termination of the contract was made, they indicate in The country, as “without reason” is what made it possible for Easterbrook to receive a millionaire compensation.
 Subsequent research discovered at least three other “sexual relationships” with employees in addition to the one recognized by him and in one of the cases he even handed over shares to one of the employees.

-“With this agreement, the employees, management and direction of the company can continue to focus their attention on the growth of the business,” they have declared from McDonald’s.
+“With this agreement, the employees, the management and the direction of the company can continue to focus their attention on the growth of the business,” they have declared from McDonald’s.